 - Using a stand mixer or mixing bowl and hand mixer, beat room temperature butter until creamy.

 - Gradually add the powdered sugar, mixing well.

-- Add cinnamon, vanilla and 2 tbsp of milk.
+- Add cinnamon, vanilla and 2 tablespoon of milk.

 - Mix at medium speed for 2 minutes until light and fluffy.
-Add an additional tbsp of milk if frosting is too thick.
+Add an additional tablespoon of milk if frosting is too thick.

 - Using a knife or cupcake corer, cut a hole in the center of each cupcake making sure not to go down all the way to the bottom of the cake.